Emily Willingham: Research

 Willingham has published 44 scientific papers, and, according to Google Scholar, her h-index is 22.
 With regard to her research, Willingham has said that talking about it "has always carried a frisson of the risque."
 Her research has also led her to what she describes as cool things, including ultrasound and surgery on a spotted hyena and plastic casting of the inside of the mammalian penis.
 Willingham's PhD research involved sex determination and the effects of pesticides and other environmental compounds on sex determination and development in the red-eared slider.
 She also has published on the effects of endocrine-disrupting chemicals such as atrazine.

+Personal life

+Willingham stated in 2012 that she identified as having Asperger syndrome, which her son has been diagnosed with, but did not intend to pursue a formal diagnosis.